AdobeDocs/experience-cloud.en/help/mobile-android-implementation/audience-manager.md

 1. Admin access to Adobe Analytics so that you can enable Server-Side Forwarding for the report suite you are using for this tutorial.
 Alternatively, you can ask an existing admin at your organization to do this for you, following the instructions below.

-If you don't already have Audience Manager implemented, please follow these instructions to [obtain your Audience Manager Subdomain](https://helpx.adobe.com/audience-manager/kt/using/identify-partner-subdomain-audience-manager-technical-video-implement.html).

 ## Implementation Options

 There are two ways to implement Audience Manager in an app: